 Prepare apple sauce and apple/carrot juice if making fresh.
-We got halfway through the recipe the first time before realising we needed apple sauce!
-We cooked a dessert apple in a little water or apple juice until soft and allowed it to cool.
+I got halfway through the recipe the first time before realising I needed apple sauce!
+I cooked a dessert apple in a little water or apple juice until soft and allowed it to cool.

 Sift all flours, spices and salt together in a bowl.

 In a separate large mixing bowl, add the lemon juice to the milk and stir well.

 Add the remaining ingredients and stir before slowly mixing in the flours.

 The mixture should pour like a batter.

 Pour into cases.